Mark Esper: COVID-19 pandemic

+On April 5, 2020, the Secretary of Defense issued Guidance on the Use of Cloth Face Coverings two days after the CDC issued a national recommendation to do so, making the Defense Department the first governmental agency to implement this action.
+Esper told ABC News that "we are going to take every measure to protect our troops."

 On April 14, 2020, Esper announced the extension of a travel freeze on military members and Department of Defense civilian employees.
 The original order to stop movement was to last for 60 days, but Esper said that additional time was needed to stop the spread of the virus.
 Several days following the announcement, Esper extended the freeze through June 30, 2020.

-Lawmakers, retired officers and experts criticized Esper's response to the coronavirus, describing it as slow and indecisive.
-According to Politico, there was discontent within the Department of Defense about Esper's leadership on the issue.
-Esper primarily left it up to local commanders in terms of how they would respond to the pandemic, which resulted in uneven responses.
-Several military officials said there was a lack of top-down planning and guidance on important decisions.
-In a letter in late April 2020, ten Democratic senators called Esper's leadership "disjointed and slow", saying that DOD's civilian leadership had "failed to act sufficiently, quickly, and has often prioritized [combat] readiness at the expense of the health of service members and their families."
-A Pentagon spokesman defended DoD's handling of the pandemic.
+Despite the Department of Defense's efforts, and bipartisan support from most members of Congress, a few lawmakers, retired officers and experts criticized Esper's response to the coronavirus.
+According to Politico, there was some discontent within the Department of Defense about Esper's centralized planning/decentralized action approach to the issue.
+Esper primarily left it up to local commanders in terms of how they would implicate his guidance and respond to the pandemic, which resulted in uneven responses.
+Following this story, in a late April 2020 letter, ten Democratic senators called Esper's leadership "disjointed and slow", saying that DoD's civilian leadership had "failed to act sufficiently, quickly, and has often prioritized [combat] readiness at the expense of the health of service members and their families."
+A Pentagon spokesman defended DoD's handling of the pandemic stating: "as the Secretary has restated time and time again, our top priorities are our service members, their families and all of our civilian contract personnel, and continuing our national security missions to include help the American people confront this crisis".
+The spokesman said Esper "made a clear, unambiguous decision to provide constant guidance to senior civilian and military leaders", including issuing force health protection guidance starting in late January, but reiterated that "diverse missions have diverse levels of flexibility."

+Esper personally responded to the criticism in a letter to the Chairman of the Senate Armed Services Committee, Senator James Inhofe, stating that the allegations were "false and misleading assertions" given the weekly updates provided by the Defense Department to Congress, adding that the department has been "ahead of need at every step" and "met or exceeded every request for assistance we have received."